pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/add-parameter.md

 ###

-1.en.
-See whether the method is defined in a superclass or subclass.
+1. See whether the method is defined in a superclass or subclass.
 If the method is present in them, you will need to repeat all the steps in these classes as well.

-2.en.
-The following step is critical for keeping your program functional during the refactoring process.
+2. The following step is critical for keeping your program functional during the refactoring process.
 Create a new method by copying the old one and add the necessary parameter to it.
 Replace the code for the old method with a call to the new method.
-You can plug in any value to the new parameter (such as <code>null</code> for objects or a zero for numbers).
+You can plug in any value to the new parameter (such as `null` for objects or a zero for numbers).

-3.en.
-Find all references to the old method and replace them with references to the new method.
+3. Find all references to the old method and replace them with references to the new method.

-4.en.
-Delete the old method.
+4. Delete the old method.
 Deletion is not possible if the old method is part of the public interface.
 If that is the case, mark the old method as deprecated.